crowdsecurity/crowdsec/docs/blockers/netfilter/installation.md

 ```

-When an IP is referenced in the SQLite database, it will be put in an ipset blacklist to ban that IP.
+When an IP is referenced in the database, it will be put in an ipset blacklist to ban that IP.

 &#9432; IPv4 and IPv6 are supported.